 Moving to Quebec: What you must know.

-There are multiple reasons why you might decide to move to another province; it might be for a new job, school or just for a change.
+There are multiple reasons why you might decide to move to Quebec; it might be for a new job, school or just for a change.
 No matter the circumstance you are in, moving to another province can be new and exciting!
 However, taking this leap can be stressful at times.
 Therefore, it is normal to feel slightly intimidated by the thought of moving to a new province.
 To help you alleviate some of this stress, we have compiled different questions that you might have when moving from Ontario to Quebec, to help you make your move the simplest and stress-free as possible.
-Hopefully, by the end of this article, we have answered some of your more significant questions about your move!
+Hopefully, by the end of this article, we have answered some of your more significant questions about your move to Quebec!

 Should I know French before moving to Quebec?

 The 2016 census concluded that 10.6 percent of the population in Quebec speaks English as a mother tongue, and forty-five percent of Quebecers can speak both English and French.
 That being said, if you only speak English, there might be a language barrier.
 However, most of the time you will be able to communicate in English, especially in larger cities such as Montreal.
 So, make sure to lend an ear to the famous “bonjour/hi!”

 Many regions in Quebec are welcoming and offer a variety of job opportunities.
 Yet, it will be difficult to secure employment if you don’t know French, especially outside of Montreal.
 For example, in the service industry, you must know French.
 According to the Charter, every person in Quebec has the right to be served in French.
 Meaning workers who deal with the public have to know French well enough to communicate with the public in French.